-- i.
-Health Impact Assessment for large and complex proposals; - ii.
-A Healthy Urban Planning Checklist for development of 5 dwellings/1,000m2 non residential or more. - iii.
+ii.
+A Healthy Urban Planning Checklist for development of 5 dwellings/1,000m2 of non-residential development or more.

+iii.
 An assessment of the likely impact of the development on air quality, for development of 5 dwellings/1,000m2 non-residential or more, in or impacting on areas identified as 'at risk' of exceeding air quality objectives.